 The International Restless Legs Syndrome Study Group described the following symptoms of restless legs syndrome (RLS):

-Symptoms may occur only with lying or sitting.
-Sometimes persistent symptoms occur that are worse with lying or sitting and better with activity.
+Symptoms may occur only with lying down or sitting.
+Sometimes, persistent symptoms worsen while lying down or sitting and improve with activity.
 In very severe cases, the symptoms may not improve with activity.

 Other symptoms of RLS include the following:

-Involuntary, repetitive, periodic, jerking limb movements that occur either in sleep or while awake and at rest.
-These movements are called periodic leg movements of sleep or periodic limb movement disorder.
-About 80% of people with RLS also have this condition.
+- Involuntary, repetitive, periodic, jerking limb movements that occur either in sleep or while awake and at rest; these movements are called periodic leg movements of sleep or periodic limb movement disorder.
+Up to 90% of people with RLS also have this condition.

 In some people with RLS, the symptoms do not occur every night but come and go.
 These people may go weeks or months without symptoms (remission) before the symptoms return again.